 (upper right) Col. Henry K. Burgwyn - Courtesy Virginia Military Institute Archives

 Topics and series.
 Settlements & Settlers • War, US Civil.
 In addition, it is included in the North Carolina Civil War Trails series list.

 Location.
 35° 25.473′ N, 77° 35.405′ W. Marker is in Hookerton, North Carolina, in Greene County.
 Marker is at the intersection of East Main Street (State Highway 123) and S William Hooker Drive, on the right when traveling east on East Main Street.
 Touch for map.
 Marker is at or near this postal address: 227 E Main Street, Hookerton NC 28538, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
 Hull Road (approx. 4.8 miles away); Grimsley Baptist Church (approx. 4.8 miles away); Tuscarora War (approx. 5 miles away); Snow Hill (approx. 5 miles away); Scuffleton Bridge (approx. 6.3 miles away); Wheat Swamp Church (approx. 6.8 miles away); Blount Hall (approx. 8˝ miles away); Nooherooka (approx. 8.6 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 5, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 531 times since then and 25 times this year.
+It was originally submitted on September 5, 2014, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 633 times since then and 12 times this year.
 Photos: 1, 2, 3. submitted on September 5, 2014, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.